The Marine Mammal Center advances global conservation through marine mammal rescue and rehabilitation, scientific research, and education.

 - If the intern intends to receive university credit for their internship, they are responsible for making all arrangements with their educational institution.

-Interns must be able to work for a minimum of 4 months, 4 days a week, at least 32 hours per week.
+Interns must be able to work for a minimum of 3 months, 5 days a week, at least 40 hours per week.
 Work schedule must be flexible and may include weekends and holidays.
+Ideal candidate would begin in late March 2020, although we will consider other starting dates based on application.

 This is an unpaid internship and interns are responsible for their own housing accommodations and transportation.
 Unfortunately, we are unable to host international applicants at this time.